FlagOpen/FlagEmbedding/FlagEmbedding/visual/README.md

 cat images.tar.part* > my_folder.tar
 tar -xvf images.tar
 ```
 If you obtain the following directory structure.
-You can then use the annotation information (json files) in the repository for your own training:
+You can then use the annotation information (json files) for your own training:
 ```
 images
 |__coco